GrealishCalves/ai-kit/tools/knip.md

 ### **What It Does**

-- Finds unused files, dependencies, and exports (combines ts-prune + unimported functionality)
+- Finds unused files, dependencies, and exports
 - Monorepo-aware with workspace support (designed for Turborepo, pnpm workspaces)
 - Detects unused dependencies, devDependencies, and peer dependencies
 - Identifies duplicate exports and type definitions